chuongmep/bim42.github.io/_posts/2017-09-08-revit-and-bimsync-just-got-a-room-together.md

 The Setup drop down allows you to select the IFC Export configuration.
 You can choose a standard &#8220;bimsync&#8221; recommended setup, an existing setup, or create a new one.

-After the first export, bimsync project and model ids will be saved in your Revit model, so you won&#8217;t have to select them again the next time.
+After the first export, bimsync project and model ids will be saved in your Revit model, so you won't have to select them again the next time.
 If you are curious, you can find these ids in your Project Information:

 <div id="attachment_1223" style="max-width: 936px" class="wp-caption aligncenter">
   <a href="https://bim42.com/wp-content/uploads/2017/09/projectInfo.png"><img class="size-full wp-image-1223" src="https://bim42.com/wp-content/uploads/2017/09/projectInfo.png" alt="Your Project information" width="926" height="841" srcset="https://bim42.com/wp-content/uploads/2017/09/projectInfo.png 926w, https://bim42.com/wp-content/uploads/2017/09/projectInfo-300x272.png 300w, https://bim42.com/wp-content/uploads/2017/09/projectInfo-768x698.png 768w, https://bim42.com/wp-content/uploads/2017/09/projectInfo-330x300.png 330w" sizes="(max-width: 926px) 100vw, 926px" /></a>